XReyRobert/obs-midi-obsws/README.md

 AppleScript code ex:

 ```
-property fromChannel : 1
-property toChannel : 12

-on runme(message)

-set data1 to item 1 of message
+set data1 to item 1 of message # Command (ex 144 : Note On)
-set data2 to item 2 of message
+set data2 to item 2 of message # Data Byte 1

+# item 3 of message = velocity

+#make visible
 if item 3 of message > 0
 	set datastring to "'{\"source\": \"MIDI_1_"& data1 & "_" & data2 & "\", \"render\": true}'"
 end if

+#make hidden
 if item 3 of message = 0
 	set datastring to "'{\"source\": \"MIDI_1_"& data1 & "_" & data2 & "\", \"render\": false}'"
 end if

 do shell script "~/.pyenv/shims/python3 ~/obs-midi-obsws/obs_midi-obsws.py SetSceneItemRender " & datastring

-end runme
 ```